EEN421/EEN421.github.io/_posts/2023-08-02-Peeling-the-KQL-Potato.md

 - Craft basic a basic, quick n’ dirty query that gets the job done
 - Improve the efficiency and thus the time it takes to return results
 - Improve upon the underlying query logic for more meaningful results
-- Improve the end result display
+- Improve the end result presentation
 - Understand the different layers of complexity for future query improvements